 Science says consuming moderate amounts of caffeine (up to about three cups of coffee per day) likely won’t have a negative impact on your health, and can decrease fatigue while increasing mental alertness.
 That said, everyone tolerates caffeine differently, so always listen to your body.
 If you don’t have any health issues, you can try consuming a cup of coffee or green tea 15 to 30 minutes prior to exercise; research has shown that the caffeine can enhance athletic performance.

-Fuel your fitness: what and when to eat before exercise
+Fuel your fitness: What and when to eat before exercise

 To get the most of your workout, try to eat a meal with all macros (carbs, protein and fat) 2 to 4 hours before you exercise.
 In case you can’t make time for a full meal in advance of your sweat session (we’re looking at you, AM warriors), here’s the breakdown of what to eat, and when:

-2 or more hours before: all macros
+Two or more hours before: All macros